Sylvenas/tailwindcss-magic/README.md

 ## Contribute

-Make your own magical animation and spread the joy!
-Ping me on [Twitter](https://twitter.com/TaoZhao_); I'd like to see what you've made ;).
+Make your own magical animation and create a Pull Request!
+I'd like to see what you've made ;)

 ### develop & test